-Irish-based Monex Financial Systems Ltd. is looking for American ISOs interested in profiting from card transactions made here by visitors from abroad.
+Irish-based Monex Financial Systems Ltd. is looking for American independent sales organizations interested in profiting from card transactions made here by visitors from abroad.

-Monex, a company established 15 years ago, operates dynamic currency conversion, company CEO Frank Murphy tells ISO&Agent Weekly.
+Monex, a company established 15 years ago, operates dynamic currency conversion, says company CEO Frank Murphy.

 Briefly stated, dynamic conversion software transfers the profit from converting currency on a card transaction from the issuing side of the equation to the acquiring side, Murphy says.